QuTech-Delft/imsep/docs/code-quality/index.md

 3. Only summarise code when it remains readable:

-    !!! example "Previous example as a one-liner"
+    !!! success "Previous example as a one-liner"

         ```python
         def calculate_average_grades(students):